Brigade Speciale Beveiligingsopdrachten: Arrest Team

 The BSB has fielded an independent police tactical unit, known as Arrestatieteam (AT) (Arrest Team), since 1994.
-The AT is tasked with conducting the arrests of armed suspects, combating organised crime and neutralising other life-threatening situaties for which the regular police or Marechaussee are not adequately equipped or trained.
+The AT is tasked with conducting the arrests of armed suspects, combating organised crime and neutralising other life-threatening situations for which the regular police or Marechaussee are not adequately equipped or trained.
 The BSB has made this AT available to the Dienst Speciale Interventies (DSI) of the National Police.
 While the AT of the BSB resided under command of the DSI during operations, formally it is not part of the DSI.
 In addition, the brigade provides operators to the Unit Intervention, which is a mixed DSI unit consisting of both police and military operators, and the Rapid Response Teams of the DSI.
 Compared to the ATs of the DSI, the AT of the BSB is more often deployed for raids related to criminal investigations of the Investigations Branch of the Marechaussee.
 Due to the BSB being a military unit, the brigade can also be deployed for the arrest of personnel of the Netherlands Armed Forces.